-Forced Marriages (FM)

-Cullompton Pre-School does not support the idea of forcing someone to marry without their consent.
-FM is now a specific offence under S121 of the Anti-Social Behaviour Crime and Policing Act 2014 that came into force on 16th June 2014.
-A FM is a marriage conducted without the valid consent of one or both parties, and where duress is a factor.
-Forced marriage is when someone faces physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if someone is made to feel like they're bringing shame on their family).
+Forced marriages (FM) FM is now a specific offence under s121 of the Anti-Social Behaviour, Crime and Policing Act 2014 that came into force on 16 June 2014.

+A FM is a marriage conducted without the valid consent of one or both parties, and where duress is a factor forced marriage is when someone faces physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if someone is made to feel like they're bringing shame on their family).
 This is very different to an arranged marriage where both parties give consent.

 FM is illegal in England and Wales.
-This includes:-
+This includes:

-- Taking someone overseas to force them to marry (whether or not the forced marriage takes place) - Marrying someone who lacks the mental capacity to consent to the marriage (whether they're pressured to or not)
+- taking someone overseas to force them to marry (whether or not the forced marriage takes place) - marrying someone who lacks the mental capacity to consent to the marriage (whether they're pressured to or not)

-Under-age Marriage

-In England, a young person cannot legally marry until they are 16 years old (without the consent of their parents or carers) nor have sexual relationships.
+Under-age Marriage in England, a young person cannot legally marry until they are 16 years old (without the consent of their parents or carers) nor have sexual relationships.

-Female Genital Mutilation (FGM)

-FGM is child abuse and a form of violence against women and girls, and therefore should be dealt with as part of existing child safeguarding/protection structures, policies and procedures.
+Female Genital Mutilation (FGM) FGM is child abuse and a form of violence against women and girls, and therefore should be dealt with as part of existing child safeguarding/protection structures, policies and procedures.

 FGM is illegal in the UK.
 In England, Wales and Northern Ireland, the practice is illegal under the Female Genital Mutilation Act 2003.

 Other than in the excepted circumstances, it is an offence for any person (regardless of their nationality or residence status) to:

-- Perform FGM in England, Wales or Northern Ireland (section 1 of the Act); - Assist a girl to carry out FGM on herself in England, Wales or Northern Ireland (section 2 of the Act); and - Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section 3 of the Act).
+- perform FGM in England, Wales or Northern Ireland (section 1 of the Act); - assist a girl to carry out FGM on herself in England, Wales or Northern Ireland (section 2 of the Act); and - Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section 3 of the Act).

-Ritualistic Abuse

-Some faiths believe that spirits and demons can possess people (including children).
+Ritualistic Abuse Some faiths believe that spirits and demons can possess people (including children).
 What should never be considered is the use of any physical or psychological violence to get rid of the possessing spirit.
 This is abusive and will result in the criminal conviction of those using this form of abuse even if the intention is to help the child.

-Sexually Active under Eighteen years old

-It is acknowledged by those working with young people that most young people under the age of 18 will have an interest in sex and sexual relationships.
+Sexually Active under Eighteen years old It is acknowledged by those working with young people that most young people under the age of 18 will have an interest in sex and sexual relationships.
 The Protocol for Sexually Active Young People under 18 years old has been designed to assist those working with children and young people to identify where these relationships may be abusive, and the children and young people may need the provision of protection or additional services.